 Contact A Boston Burn Injury Attorney Today

-If you or a loved one of yours has been severely burned in an accident in Boston or anywhere in Massachusetts that you believe was someone else’s fault, let Kelly & Associates Injury Lawyers investigate a potential claim for you.
+If you or a loved one of yours has been severely burned in an accident in Boston or anywhere in Massachusetts that you believe was someone else’s fault, let Michael Kelly Injury Lawyers investigate a potential claim for you.
 Our attorneys are aggressive with insurance companies and will do everything in their power to ensure that insurers involved in your case do what’s right by you.

 To speak with one of our experienced Boston burn injury lawyers today, call 617.807.0855.
 If you would like to be contacted by one of our attorneys within 24 hours, please fill out the free consultation form on this website.